 Patients and setting

 The procedures evaluated in this study comprised of non-pediatric, semi-elective surgeries in an academic tertiary referring hospital.
 A semi-elective procedure was defined as a procedure that is non-urgent, but ideally performed within three to six weeks.
-A selection of semi-elective procedures for this modeling study was based on electronic patient registry data of the Erasmus MC (University Medical Center based in Rotterdam, The Netherlands).
-From this patient registry, we retrieved the surgery time, length of stay at an intensive care unit (ICU), and length of stay at a non-ICU unit of all non-urgent procedures between July 2017 and May 2020.
+A selection of semi-elective procedures for this study was based on electronic patient registry data of the Erasmus MC (University Medical Center based in Rotterdam, The Netherlands).
+We retrieved the number of procedures, the surgery time, length of stay at an intensive care unit (ICU), and length of stay at a non-ICU unit of all non-urgent procedures between July 2017 and May 2020.
 The extra surgery time associated with re-operations (e.g. due to complications) and the surgery of both donor and receiver of transplants was added to the average surgery time per diagnosis.
 Procedures that were performed at least 80 times were selected.
 These selected procedures were consecutively classified by two senior clinicians (JvS – emeritus professor internal medicine, RBdJ – head of the department of head and neck surgery) as a semi-elective procedure based on their experience.
 Ultimately, 61 semi-elective procedures were selected.
 Where relevant, we distinguished mild and severe cases undergoing the procedure.

 We aimed to collect data about the populations of patients with an indication of one of the 61 selected non-pediatric semi-elective procedure.
-The average age of the patients was used as the initial age of the simulated cohort in the model.
-Where possible, survival data from national Dutch registries were used.

 In this study, we only focus on health benefits.

+Input parameters

+The model required 5 input parameters: survival rates pre- and post-surgery, quality of life pre- and post-surgery, mean age of patients undergoing the procedure and time until with and the time until no effect of treatment can be expected anymore on survival or quality of life.